keygen-sh/request_migrations/README.md

 ### Avoid routing contraints

 Avoid using routing version constraints that remove functionality.
 They can be a headache during upgrades.
 Consider only making _additive_ changes.
-You should remove docs for old or deprecated endpoints to limit any new usage.
+Instead, consider removing the documenation for old or deprecated endpoints, to limit any new usage.

 ```ruby
 Rails.application.routes.draw do